shrihari-prakash/liquid/README.md

 }
 ```

-3. In your host machine, create a file called `app-config.json` with the contents of [this file](https://raw.githubusercontent.com/shrihari-prakash/liquid/main/src/public/app-config.sample.json) and edit properties `oauth -> clientId` and `oauth -> redirectUri` to values from the document you just inserted into clients collection.
+3. In your host machine, create a file called `app-config.json` with the contents of [this file](https://raw.githubusercontent.com/shrihari-prakash/liquid/main/src/public/app-config.sample.json) and edit properties `oauth.client-id` and `oauth.redirect-uri` to values from the document you just inserted into clients collection.
 This is the configuration file used for all your frontend stuff like UI customizations.
 5. Now go to [Liquid Option Manager](https://liquid-om.netlify.app/) and edit your backend configurations.
 For the most minimal setup, you will need to set:
    * `system.static.app-config-absolute-path` to `/environment/app-config.json`
    * `mongo-db.connection-string`
    * `sendgrid.api-key`
    * `sendgrid.outbound-email-address`
    * and options starting with `redis`.
 > **_NOTE:_** A sendgrid account API key is required to send verification emails.
-If you do not want to verify emails when users are signing up, you can turn it off by turning off option `user.require-email-verification` in .env and `general -> requireEmailVerification` in app-config.json.
+If you do not want to verify emails when users are signing up, you can turn it off by turning off option `user.require-email-verification` in .env and app-config.json.
 7. Export the configuration and **save the file as `.env`** (preferrably put it on the same folder as your app-config.json).
 8. Now open terminal in the folder that contains your app-config.json.
 9. If you are on Windows, run `docker run -p 2000:2000 -v "%cd%":/environment --env-file .env --name liquid -itd shrihariprakash/liquid:latest`.
 If you are on Linux, run `docker run -p 2000:2000 -v "$(pwd)":/environment --env-file .env --name liquid -itd shrihariprakash/liquid:latest`